 The Importance of Personal Values

 What do you consider when you’re making decisions?
 Money?
 The expectations of friends, family, or wider society?
 Fear of the unknown or failing?
 What’s quick and easy?
-These are all common factors that can influence our choices and behavior.
-But they’re not necessarily conducive to happiness or fulfillment.
-That’s because they won’t always match up to our personal values.
+These common factors can influence choices and behavior, but they’re not necessarily conducive to happiness or fulfillment.
+That’s because these factors won’t always match up to our personal values.

-Your values are about what’s important to you; how you want to live your life, including your career, your relationships, and the impact you want to have.
-Identifying personal values and the blockers that prevent them from being fully realized are two important goals for many individuals.
+Values are about what’s important to you; how you want to live your life; this includes your career, your relationships, and the impact you want to make.
+Identifying personal values and blockers that prevent them from being fully realized are two important goals for many individuals.
 These goals go beyond individuals and are essential to high-performing teams and organisations as well.

 If your decisions, choices, and actions don’t align with these values, you may feel a niggle of dissatisfaction and unease.
-You may be struggling with an internal conflict between your values and the day to day reality of your life.
-Making decisions and living life in line with your values means you’re more likely to feel a sense of purpose, fulfillment, and happiness.
+You may struggle with an internal conflict between your values and the day-to-day reality of your life.
+Making decisions and living life in-line with your values means you’re more likely to feel a sense of purpose, fulfillment, and happiness.

 To identify your most important values use the exercise below.